LahElr/my-small-tools/README.md

 ## Hardware Sentry

-This script can watch some specs of cpu or gpu and execute a shell script when they reach set bounds.
+This script can watch some specs of CPU or GPU and execute a shell script when they reach set bounds.
 For operations used to bound specs, higher/gt,lower/lt,geq and leq are supported, for specify gpu number, least and most are supported.

+For now, it only support Windows or Linux machines.
+Only Nvidia GPUs are supported.
+Multiple GPU is supported, but multiple CPU is not.
+MacOS devices are not supported as I don't have such one.

+Need cuda, pynvml and psutil.

+While using this script, please note to make sure to redirect output of commands in the shell script.
+For Linux/Windows, use `command &> log` to get all outputs.